Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 *Origin Feat (Prerequisite: Dexterity or Intelligence 13+, English Language Proficiency, Crown & Misery Setting)*

-London's reach extends far, and with it, their influence upon you.
+Albion's reach extends far, and with it, their influence upon you.
 You gain the benefits below:

 **Firearm Proficiency**
 You gain proficiency with Short-Arms.
 If you are proficient with :prof-wp-martial: Martial weapons, you gain proficiency with all Firearms.

-**Efficient Augmentation**
-You gain Proficiency with Gunsmith's Tool.
-If you are already proficient with it, your Firearm Augmentation Limit is increased by half of your Proficiency Bonus (rounded down).
+aaaa

 ---